NLEFIA-2S Multi-Purpose Paper target

 Firearms instructors develop and utilize a variety of live-fire drills to conduct handgun, shotgun, carbine, and precision rifle training.
 Many of those drills have specific performance objectives and goals to achieve, which requires paper targets with specific features or target zones.
 Many instructors end up having several different types of paper targets in order to have the features they need for training.

-The NLEFIA-2S paper target was designed in partnership with Law Enforcement Targets.
+The NLEFIA-2S paper target was designed in partnership with Law Enforcement Targets (now Action Target).
 It is a two-sided (2S), multi-functional target that can address many of the needs an instructor may require in a paper target.
 It has a silhouette target on one side with a variety of target zones and a picture target on the other side with different target zones.
 The idea behind this is to provide instructors with a variety of options for their training, and to provide shooters with different looks and target zones to keep the training fresh and challenging.
-This target can be purchased at our online store or at letargets.com.
+This target can be purchased at the Action Target online store.

 On the silhouette side, we used the solid gray colored TQ-21 as the foundation for the target.
 The silhouette has a thick solid black line around it to help it stand out against the white background.
 Most of the zone lines are faded so they are difficult to see beyond ten yards.
 The reason for this is so shooters are forced to learn and identify where the best impact zones are on a silhouette (high center chest or eyes / nose area) instead of having an aiming reference point to use that would not be present on a real person.